cupOJoseph/Heritage-API-depricated/README.md

 returns a list of options, that you can use this API for.

 ## /api/user/<address>
-return a list of tokens that user owns, the number of tokens they own, their level of contribution
+return a list of tokens that user owns, the number of tokens they own, their level of contribution (to do)

-## /api/token?id=<id number>
+## /api/token?id=(id number)
 returns the data associated with that token ID.
 Example: `/api/token?id=4` will return
 ```